 And my first thing was to buy an Oyster Card for the tube and busses.
 Whoever invented that thing should get a medal, because it’s so much easier to use than the Travelcard.
 My hotel wasn’t close to the city center, which I didn’t mind.
 What I did mind, that I happen to get a room on the groundfloor, next to the 24 hour reception and on a rather loud street.
 Even with earplugs I obviously didn’t sleep too well, because I was pretty exhausted after four nights.
 Thank God this hotel in Glasgow is located in a rather quiet neighbourhood.

 This keyboard is such a nuisance *sigh* I will have to cut this entry much shorter, I’m afraid.
-In short telegraphic style: in London I checked out the Great Hall of the British Museum, did a tour of the British Library, saw “We Will Rock You” (great musical), visited the National Portrait Gallery, did a London Walk about the London that inspired Harry Potter (can’t really recommend that one), saw the Comedystore Players at the Open Air Theatre in Regents Park (and had such a awesome time), visited the Science Museum, met kerrsmith2306 and his friend for a drink and between all that spend quite some time in various parks and Starbucks buried in a book.
+In short telegraphic style: in London I checked out the Great Hall of the British Museum, did a tour of the British Library, saw “We Will Rock You” (great musical), visited the National Portrait Gallery, did a London Walk about the London that inspired Harry Potter (can’t really recommend that one), saw the Comedystore Players at the Open Air Theatre in Regents Park (and had such a awesome time), visited the Science Museum, met friends for a drink and between all that spend quite some time in various parks and Starbucks buried in a book.
 (I get to that later *g*).

 On Tuesday I got on a train again headed for Glasgow.
-According to Hai-di there isn’t much to look at, as far as she remembers it from a previous trip and I have to agree with her :-).
+According to a friend there isn’t much to look at, as far as she remembers it from a previous trip and I have to agree with her :-).
 Maybe it’s just my impression after spending a few days in London, but Glasgow city center doesn’t really look that interesting.
 I strolled around a bit on Tuesday and spent some time (reading, again *g*) in the nice Botanical Gardens near my hotel.
 Yesterday I took the train to New Lanark, which is a restorated industrial complex from the 19th century and a world heritage site.
 Located on the river of Clyde, where there also the Falls of Clyde, which I walked to as well.
 Today I got my first taste of the Highlands during a one-day-tour with a travel company.
 We visited Loch Lomond, drove through the Trossachs and visited Stirling Castle and I really enjoyed the trip.
 There definitely are a lot of different shades of green in the Highlands :-) Tomorrow I will visited some of the museums and architectural sights in Glasgow, before I will leave for the 5-days-tour of the highlands on Saturday.

 The weather so far has been great, warm and sunny, which I have to admit was a bit surprising after the forecasts I saw just a few days ago.
 But I’m not complaining :-).
 I’m surprised that I have no big problems understanding the Scots so far.
 I sometimes have to ask them to repeat what they said, but basically I understand them pretty well.
 During the tour today I had my first real (and longer) conversations in English and both times I was complimented on my English.
 I guess all the US TV series and movies and novels in English are paying off…